jmayaalv/AIND-Sudoku/README.md

 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: Having each digit in each of the diagonals in the square is another constraint to the problem.
 To add the constraint I just needed to add two more units, one for the left and one for the right diagonals, to the list of units in the game.

+By adding the additional diagonal units, new constraints are introduced to the problem.
+This constrains force the algorithm to discard a solution when there is a repeated digit in the diagonals.
+It's important to notice that the algorithms to find the sudoku solution didn't really change, however with the new restrictions the algorithms would, most probably, take a few more iteration to find a solution.

 ### Install